matplotlib/mplcairo/README.rst

   (Support for ``text.antialiased`` is not implemented yet, mostly because we need to decide on whether to map ``True`` to ``GRAY`` or ``SUBPIXEL``.)

+- For fast drawing of path with many segments, the ``agg.path.chunksize`` rcparam should be set to 1000 (see ``examples/time_drawing_per_element.py`` for the determination of this value); this causes longer paths to be split into individually rendered sections of 1000 segments each (directly rendering longer paths appears to have slightly superlinear complexity).

 - The ``path.simplify_threshold`` rcparam is used to control the accuracy of marker stamping, down to an arbitrarily chosen threshold of 1/16px.
 Values